janit/symfony-hybrid-twig-react-vue/README.md

 An ongoing effort to provide a working  example concept of simply sharing a state object between the Twig template rendering engine as well as JavaScript view layers Vue and React.
+There is also a simple API backend that also returns the same object and keeps things predictable for developers

 This will just handle the sharing of initial state on page load and you'll need to then take over your state management in your front end using some kind of tools for that, e.g. MobX, Redux.
+This introduces no overhead of server side rendering for decent performance, but SSR can be done.

 The application comes complete with an SQLite database and built JavaScript clients to keep overhead of installation minimal.
 The